kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(a\) *General.* A launch operator must establish and maintain the hazard controls identified by the ground safety analysis including:

-\(1\) System hazard controls that satisfy §417.409;
+\(1\) System hazard controls that satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.409   System hazard controls.|§417.409]];

-\(2\) Safety clear zones for hazardous operations that satisfy §417.411;
+\(2\) Safety clear zones for hazardous operations that satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.411   Safety clear zones for hazardous operations.|§417.411]];

-\(3\) Hazard areas and controls for allowing public access that satisfy §417.413;
+\(3\) Hazard areas and controls for allowing public access that satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.413   Hazard areas.|§417.413]];

-\(4\) Hazard controls after launch or an attempt to launch that satisfy §417.415; and
+\(4\) Hazard controls after launch or an attempt to launch that satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.415   Post-launch and post-flight-attempt hazard controls.|§417.415]]; and

-\(5\) Controls for propellant and explosive hazards that satisfy §417.417.
+\(5\) Controls for propellant and explosive hazards that satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.417   Propellants and explosives.|§417.417]].

 \(b\) *Hazard control verification.* A launch operator must establish a hazard tracking process to ensure that each identified hazard has a verifiable hazard control.
 Verification status must remain “open” for an individual hazard control until the hazard control is verified to exist in a released drawing, report, procedure, or similar document.

 \(c\) *Hazard control configuration control.* A launch operator must establish and maintain a configuration control process for safety critical hardware.
-Procedural steps to verify hazard controls, and their associated documentation, cannot be changed without coordination with the person designated in §417.103(b)(2).
+Procedural steps to verify hazard controls, and their associated documentation, cannot be changed without coordination with the person designated in [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(2).

 \(d\) *Inspections.* When a potential hazard exists, a launch operator must conduct periodic inspections of related hardware, software, and facilities.
-A launch operator must ensure qualified and certified personnel, as required by §417.105, conduct the inspection.
+A launch operator must ensure qualified and certified personnel, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.105   Launch personnel qualifications and certification.|§417.105]], conduct the inspection.
 A launch operator must demonstrate that the time interval between inspections is sufficient to ensure satisfaction of this subpart.
 A launch operator must ensure safety devices and other hazard controls must remain in place for that hazard, and that safety devices and other hazard controls must remain in working order so that no unsafe conditions exist.

 \(e\) *Procedures.* A launch operator must conduct each launch processing or post-launch operation involving a public hazard or a launch location hazard pursuant to written procedures that incorporate the hazard controls identified by a launch operator's ground safety analysis and as required by this subpart.
-The person designated in §417.103(b)(2) must approve the procedures.
+The person designated in [[Volume 4/C Licensing/0417 Launch safety.md#§417.103   Safety organization.|§417.103]](b)(2) must approve the procedures.
 A launch operator must maintain an “as-run” copy of each procedure.
 The “as-run” procedure copy must include changes, start and stop dates, and times that each procedure was performed and observations made during the operations.

 \(f\) *Hazardous materials.* A launch operator must establish procedures for the receipt, storage, handling, use, and disposal of hazardous materials, including toxic substances and sources of ionizing radiation.
-A launch operator must establish procedures for responding to hazardous material emergencies and protecting the public that complies with the accident investigation plan as defined in §417.111(h)(2).
+A launch operator must establish procedures for responding to hazardous material emergencies and protecting the public that complies with the accident investigation plan as defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.111   Launch plans.|§417.111]](h)(2).
 These procedures must include:

 \(1\) Identification of each hazard and its effects;